-All money that is contributed to the Plan is held in a trust fund.
-The Trustees are responsible for the safekeeping of the trust fund and must hold and invest Plan assets in a prudent manner and in the best interest of you and your beneficiaries.
-The trust fund established by the Plan's Trustee(s) will be the funding medium used for the accumulation of assets from which benefits will be distributed.
-While all the Plan assets are held in a trust fund, the Administrator separately accounts for each Participant's interest in the Plan.
+All money that is contributed to the Plan is held in a Trust Fund.
+The Trustee is responsible for the safekeeping of the Trust Fund.
+The Trust Fund is the funding medium used for the accumulation of assets from which benefits will be distributed.
+While all the Plan assets are held in a Trust Fund, the Administrator separately accounts for each Participant's interest in the Plan.

-The Plan's Trustees are:
+The Plan's Trustee is listed below with their contact information: